d-s-d/intercourse-rs/README.md

 It is not surprising that Rust is being adopted in places where traditionally C++ would have been used.
 However, its type system also shines in other areas.
 [Yew](https://yew.rs/) and [Dioxus](https://dioxuslabs.com/) are two
-frontend-frameworks that are similar to React and target webassembly.
+React-like frontend-frameworks that target webassembly.
 Both of them are in use by commercial companies.

 ### Operating Systems

-Unsurprisingly, Operating Systems space got its fair share of Rust-love.
+Unsurprisingly, the Operating Systems space got its fair share of Rust-love.
 [Redox](https://www.redox-os.org/) comes to mind.
 Though, in my view, applications using library operating systems like [Hermit-OS](https://github.com/hermit-os/) are gonna become more interesting in the coming years.

-It is worth mentioning that, besides C, Rust is the _only_ programming language that has a chance of being an [accepted](https://en.wikipedia.org/wiki/Rust_for_Linux) as a default development language for the Linux kernel.
-This is also one of the main reason why the GCC-team opted to create their own Rust-frontend.
+It is worth mentioning that, besides C, Rust is the _only_ programming language that has a chance of being [accepted](https://en.wikipedia.org/wiki/Rust_for_Linux) as a default development language for the Linux kernel.
+This is also one of the main reason why the GCC-team opted to create their [own](https://rust-gcc.github.io/) Rust-frontend.

 ## Concepts

 _Get concrete already ..._

 * Language Concepts
   * [Sum types](#sum-types) (Algebraic data types)